-After 98 years of colonial rule and centuries of social stigma and discriminative treatment, the negative view on the Ainu people, from an ethnic Japanese perspective, has remained an issue.
-Yet an increasing number of movements, born out of a desire to reclaim the Ainu peoples’ space in society, have risen during the 21st century.
+As a reaction to this, the 21st century has seen an increasing number of movements, born out of a desire to reclaim the Ainu peoples’ space in society.
 Through insistence for policy amendments, and art exchange with other aboriginal peoples around the world, Ainu and their allies continue to call for recognition and justice from the Japanese government.

 The beginning of the Japanese colonial legacy

-Historically based in the northern parts of Hokkaido, the Kuril and Sakhalin Islands, the Ainu spoke their own unique language consisting of three main dialects.
+Historically based in the northern parts of Honshu, Hokkaido, the Kuril and Sakhalin Islands, the Ainu spoke their own distinct languages and dialects.
+The Foundation for Ainu Culture has published educational textbooks in eight Ainu dialects.
+These dialects, which may as well be referred to as languages, make up the Ainu language family.
+It is considered a language family isolate meaning it has no connections or roots with other languages known today.
 As hunters and gatherers, the Ainu valued nature highly, something that was, and still is, often expressed in their art.

 Ainu in today’s Japan